 Cancer accounts for approximately 13% of all deaths worldwide and contributes significantly to global socio-economic burden to the society.
-Evidences have supported the theory that cancer is a disease of genome and aberrant genomic alterations are the hallmark of cancer cells.
-Current research in cancer genomics is focused mainly on understanding intratumor heterogeneity which plays a major role in tumor metastasis and drug resistance to therapeutics.
-In order to better understand the tumor genome heterogeneity in tumor niche, a global approach of sequencing the whole cancer genome was undertaken.
+There exists evidenceto support the theory that cancer is a disease of genome; aberrant genomic alterations are the hallmark of cancer cells.
+At the computational engineering lab, current research in cancer genomics is focused mainly on understanding intratumor heterogeneity whichplays a major role in tumor metastasis and drug resistance to therapeutics.
+To better understand the tumor genome heterogeneity in tumor niche, a global approach of sequencing the whole cancer genome was undertaken.
 Since then, several sequencing studies have identified a strong correlation between genomic alterations with tumor progression and resistance to conventional therapies.
-However, effective treatment of cancer relay on early detection, precise diagnosis and implementation of specific therapeutic strategies, which give rise to a concept of personalized medicine.
+However, effective treatment of cancer rely on early detection, precise diagnosis, and implementation of specific therapeutic strategies that give rise to the concept of personalized medicine.

-Although, whole genomic sequences provide important insights on clonal evolution of mutations, the lack of the proper tools and pipelines to analyze and interpret the framework of data has limited the use of sequencing technology for diagnosis and therapeutics.
-Independent studies have identified several driver mutations with specific cancer type but analyzing how each of these mutations work individually or in a cohort towards tumor progression is limiting.
-Recent advancement in computational biology and mathematical modeling has shown great potential in analyzing the huge sequencing data and in understanding the origin and progression of cancer without much of the wet lab experiments and ethical issues.
+Although, whole genomic sequences provide important insights into clonal evolution of mutations, lack of proper tools and pipelines to analyze and interpret the framework of data has limited the use of sequencing technology for diagnosis and therapeutics.
+Independent studies have identified several driver mutations with specific cancer types, but analyzing how each of these mutations work individually or in a cohort towards tumor progression is limited.
+Recent advancement in computational biology and mathematical modeling has shown great potential in analyzing huge sequencing data and in understanding the origin and progression of cancer without much of the wet lab experiments and ethical issues.

 Genome Analysis Pipeline

-- To recognize and use the new opportunities offered by NGS technologies in the field of cancer genomics.
+- To recognize and use new opportunities offered by NGS technologies in the field of cancer genomics

-- To overcome the challenges raised by the massive amount of sequence data that has been and will be generated.
+- To overcome challenges raised by the massive amount of sequence data that has been and will be generated

-- To create a dedicated bioinformatics facility for the genome analysis dedicated to cancer studies.
+- To create a dedicated bioinformatics facility for genome analysis related to cancer studies

-- To empower the biomedical teams working in the field of cancer to best exploit the huge data generated by the ongoing genomic projects.
+- To empower biomedical teams working in the field of cancer to best exploit the huge data generated by the ongoing genomic projects

 - High-throughput tools for DNA and RNA characterization that facilitate comprehensive analyses of cancer genomes including all somatic alterations.